bergesinstitute/grafmethodenglish/book-2-unit-8.md

 1. What time did you leave your house this morning?
 2. In your house, is it always hot, or is it sometimes cold?
 3. In the North Pole, is it always very cold?
-And are there a lot of penguins?
+And are there a lot of polar bears?
 4. Do you like the winter in your city?
 5. In the summer, do you always go to a lot of parties?